imbacraft/dusk.nvim/README.md

 # Dusk Neovim

-Dusk is a lightweight minimal neovim config written in lua, oriented for full stack developers, especially java developers.
+Dusk is a lightweight neovim config written in lua with a special bent for java developers.

 ## Showcase